ctagroup/home-app/readme.md

 - Meteor Up is used to deploy this app.

-- Two configs are present in the app as of now.
+- Deploy configs are present in the app as of now.
-	- udit-staging
-		- This is for @desaiuditd's VPN server for development purpose.
-	- cta-home-aws
+	- `./deploy/cta-home-aws`
 		- This is for AWS server for http://home.ctagroup.org
 		- This server is behind firewall.
 Following are the user credentials.
 		- `easyengine / bLGMpn`
 		- You need to have CTA AWS server's `home.pem` key.
 And put the file under `~/.ssh/home.pem` path.
 Because it is configured this way for meteor up settings.

 Ref: https://github.com/arunoda/meteor-up

+### How to deploy

+#### First time steps

+- Install meteor-up. `npm install -g mup`
+- You need to have the pem key of AWS instance for http://home.ctagroup.org server.
+	- Rename the file to `home.pem`.
+Because this filename is configured in the deploy config file and will be needed to access the AWS server.
+	- Change file permissions of `home.pem`. `chmod 400 home.pem`

+#### Deploy steps

+- Go to directory `./deploy/cta-home-aws`.
+- Run `mup deploy`.
+This command will initiate the deployment of the current version of project in your filesystem.

 ## Meteor Components in use